 We installed hoops on our gardens this year to extend our growing season and deter pests since we don’t use spray our crops.
 Installing hoops on a garden bed is really quite easy and not

 Let’s go back to the hoop garden bed idea.
 Some people hate installing irrigation.
 Alright, I hate installing irrigation, I’ll admit it.
 Although I don’t look forward to installing it I still do because it is just a wonderful addition to my morning chores.
 Irrigation can save time, energy, and if done right can even conserve some water.
 I used the black pipe irrigation at first but replaced it with PVC pipe.
-You’d be good at making money installing irrigation for people if you’re good with irrigation.
+You’d be good at making income on your homestead installing irrigation for people if you’re good with irrigation.

 Well, there you have it.
 Make that extra money!